 3. The home is doing time on the market

 Houses that are correctly priced don’t stay on the market for long.
-Although the term “too long” will be different in every market, typically this can mean a home should sell within a couple of weeks (or a couple of days, if the market is really hot).
-However, if the home is on the market for a month or more or if the home is listed, terminated (0r cancelled) and re-listed a number of times, this could be a sign that the home is overpriced or has issues.
+The term “too long” will be different in every market.
+Typically this can mean a home should sell within a couple of weeks (or a couple of days, if the market is really hot).
+However, if the home is on the market for a month or more or if the home is listed, terminated (or cancelled) and re-listed a number of times, this could be a sign that the home is overpriced or has issues.

 4. People are interested, but there’s no sale

 The location is good, there are plenty of nearby amenities and handy transport links, there appears to be interest but there is no sale, then ask your agent (or the seller’s agent) if there have been any offers.
 Chances are the seller of an in-demand house will receive and reject offers if the price doesn’t meet their exaggerated expectations.